Anandhu-TS/demop/README.md

 ### JUST LAW
 Developed an integrated platform with face detection and crime matching for law enforcement with case management, suspect identification, and predictive crime analysis.
-Sole developer
+| *Sole developer*
-- Deep Learning: Implemented OpenFace with pre-trained CNNs for accurate facial feature extraction and recognition from images/videos.
+- **Deep Learning**: Implemented OpenFace with pre-trained CNNs for accurate facial feature extraction and recognition from images/videos.
-- Machine Learning: Utilized the Apriori algorithm for association rule mining to identify crime patterns and predict related criminal activities based on attributes like location, time, and modus operandi.
+- **Machine Learning**: Utilized the Apriori algorithm for association rule mining to identify crime patterns and predict related criminal activities based on attributes like location, time, and modus operandi.
-- Artificial Intelligence: Combined computer vision (face detection) and pattern recognition (crime matching) to create an AI-driven system for automated law enforcement decision support.
+- **Artificial Intelligence**: Combined computer vision (face detection) and pattern recognition (crime matching) to create an AI-driven system for automated law enforcement decision support.
-- Web Development: Built a Django-based backend with a user-friendly interface for managing criminal records, integrating face detection results, and visualizing crime patterns.
+- **Web Development**: Built a Django-based backend with a user-friendly interface for managing criminal records, integrating face detection results, and visualizing crime patterns.
-- Impact: Streamlined police operations by providing a unified platform for case management, suspect identification, and predictive crime analysis
+- **Impact**: Streamlined police operations by providing a unified platform for case management, suspect identification, and predictive crime analysis

 ## CERTIFICATIONS